h-i-sutton/h-i-sutton.github.io/_posts/2026-04-16-3-Sites-of-Interest.md

 Based on low-resolution Sentinel 2 satellite imagery this appears to be the oldest of the three sites.
 Land clearance was well underway by August 2022 and the first hangar erected in October 2022.
 The Crimea sites as a couple of months behind, and the White Sea one around a year later.
 ![3 Sites of Interest in Russia/Crimea](/images/Russia-Sites-of-Interest-Baltic.jpg)

-This site, around 50km north east of St. Petersburg (vicinity **60.3498°, 30.7726°**) is slightly different to the other two in several ways:</br>
+This site, around 50km north east of St. Petersburg (vicinity **60.3498°, 30.7726°**) is slightly different to the other two in several ways:

-● It was built at a greenfield site, not on pre-existing but disused Russian Navy land (although ownership is unclear)</br>
+● It was built at a greenfield site, not on pre-existing but disused Russian Navy land (although ownership is unclear)

-● There are two missile launch pads (one initially, expanded to two)</br>
+● There are two missile launch pads (one initially, expanded to two)

-● There is a parking place with berm blast defences amongst the hangars</br>
+● There is a parking place with berm blast defences amongst the hangars

-● It is being expanded with additional hangars</br>
+● It is being expanded with additional hangars

 This suggests that it is the initial test site for whatever system connects the three sites.
 Possibly it’s expansion suggests another round of new tests.

 ![3 Sites of Interest in Russia/Crimea](/images/Russia-Sites-of-Interest-Baltic-pads.jpg)

+*Missile launch pads*

 ![3 Sites of Interest in Russia/Crimea](/images/Russia-Sites-of-Interest-Baltic-Sentinel2.jpg)

 *A recent Sentinel-2 low-resolution satellite image showing the expansion of the site.*